aliakseimaniuk/algolia/question2.md

 Hello Matt,

 Thanks for sharing your feedback.
 We’re sorry your experience didn’t match your expectations.
 It was an uncommon instance and we’ll do better.
 Please feel free reach out to me (alexei@email.com) with any further comments, concerns, or suggestions you wish to share.
-We would love to make things right if you give us another chance.
+We would love to make things right it the future.

 Best regards,
 Alexei